gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ### Kafka and Friends

-Let’s now take a look at the `docker-compose.yaml` file that has been provided to you.
-There are twelve services defined in the file that we will use throughout the lab:
+Inside of the `docker-compose.yaml` file that has been provided to you, there are twelve services defined in the file that we will use throughout the lab.
+I will introduce each relevant service at the beginning of each section.
+To start, lets talk about the first 4:
 - `zookeeper`: this is a management/orchestration service that configures our Kafka brokers to work together.
 It is necessary to run Kafka, but we won't go into detail or interact with it at all during this workshop.
 - `kafka1` and `kafka2`: these are our two Kafka brokers (configured by zookeeper) that our Producers and Consumers will connect to so that they can pass messages.
 - `kafka-ui`: this tool will help us visualize what is happening inside our Kafka cluster when messages are sent/received.
-- `producer`: this service will help us to send messages to the Message Bus and ultimately our consumers.
-- `primary-consumer`, `blue-consumer`, and `orange-consumer`: these three services will demonstrate how consumers behave and interact with one another given different configurations.
-- `provisioner`, `authorizer`, and `notifier`: three consumer/producers that we'll use to illustrate the saga pattern in Section 4.
-- `error-consumer`: this service will mimic a way to handle errors in an event-driven system in Section 5.

 ### The Python Files